Grant Resource Center

 Employment Supports: financial assistance, job training, transportation assistance, education programs.

-This list focuses on grants and awards for education and scholarship.
+This list focuses on grants and awards for education and scholarships.

 Lake County’s Community Action Agency, helping families break the cycle of poverty and achieve self-sufficiency.